Michael Haydn: Works

-Haydn's sacred choral works are generally regarded as his most important; his musical taste and skill showed themselves best in his church compositions and were already in his lifetime old-fashioned.
+Haydn's sacred choral works are generally regarded as his most important; his musical taste and skill showed themselves best in his church compositions, which were already in his lifetime regarded as old-fashioned.
 Some of these works include the Requiem pro defuncto Archiepiscopo Sigismundo (Requiem for the death of Archbishop Siegmund) in C minor, which greatly influenced the Requiem by Mozart; Missa Hispanica (which he exchanged for a diploma at Stockholm); his magnificent last St. Francis Mass in D minor; the motet Lauda Sion which he wished to have sung at his funeral; and a set of graduals, forty-two of which are reprinted in Anton Diabelli's Ecclesiasticon.
 He wrote several settings of the mass ordinary in German by Franz Seraph von Kohlbrenner, named Deutsches Hochamt.

 Haydn was also a prolific composer of secular music, including 41 symphonies and wind partitas, and multiple concertos and chamber music including a string quintet in C major once thought to have been by his brother Joseph.
 There was another case of posthumous mistaken identity involving Michael Haydn: for many years, the G major symphony now known to be Michael Haydn's Symphony No. 25 was thought to be Mozart's Symphony No. 37 and assigned as K. 444.
 The confusion arose because an autograph was discovered with the opening movement of the symphony in Mozart's hand and the rest in another's hand.
 It is now known that Mozart composed the slow introduction to the first movement but the rest of the work is by Michael.

-Indeed, several of Michael Haydn's works influenced Mozart.
-To give just three examples: the Te Deum "which Wolfgang was later to follow very closely in K. 141"; the finale of the Symphony No. 23 which influenced the finale of the G major Quartet, K. 387; and the (fugal) transition and (non-fugal) closing theme of the G major second subject expositions of the finales of both Michael's Symphony No. 28 (1784) and Mozart's monumental last Symphony No. 41 (Jupiter) (1788), both in C major.
+Several of Michael Haydn's works influenced Mozart.
+Three examples are first, the Te Deum "which Wolfgang was later to follow very closely in K. 141"; secondly the finale of the Symphony No. 23 which influenced the finale of the G major Quartet, K. 387; and lastly the (fugal) transition and (non-fugal) closing theme of the G major second subject expositions of the finales of both Michael's Symphony No. 28 (1784) and Mozart's monumental last Symphony No. 41 (Jupiter) (1788), both in C major.